s-thom/the-index/README.md

 npm run dev
 ```

+### Adding users

+There's currently no way to actually add users via API, so for now you'll need to insert into the `users` table yourself.
+The `created_dts` column has a default.

 ### Securing

 There are files that contain things that shouldn't be read by an attacker.
 Set the file permissions for your SQLite DB and .env file to `600`.